Mask generation function

 A mask generation function (MGF) is a cryptographic primitive similar to a cryptographic hash function except that while a hash function's output has a fixed size, a MGF supports output of a variable length.
-In this respect, a MGF can be viewed as a single-use XOR function: it can accept input of any length and process it to produce output of any length.
+In this respect, a MGF can be viewed as a extendable-output function (XOF): it can accept input of any length and process it to produce output of any length.
 Mask generation functions are completely deterministic: for any given input and any desired output length the output is always the same.

 Definition

 A mask generation function takes an octet string of variable length and a desired output length as input, and outputs an octet string of the desired length.
 There may be restrictions on the length of the input and output octet strings, but such bounds are generally very large.
 Mask generation functions are deterministic; the octet string output is completely determined by the input octet string.
 The output of a mask generation function should be pseudorandom, that is, if the seed to the function is unknown, it should be infeasible to distinguish the output from a truly random string.